Skip to content

 The number of students taking A levels in Mathematics and Further Mathematics in the UK has risen considerably over the last ten years.

 In 2016, Mathematics was the fifth most popular A level amongst girls, behind English, Biology, History and Art whilst it was the most popular subject taken by boys.
 The participation rates at AS level were the same with Mathematics being the most popular subject taken by both boys and girls.
 The proportion of students taking Mathematics (AS/A level) who are girls is around 40% with the corresponding figure being 30% for Further Mathematics (AS/A level).
-The Further Mathematics Support Programme Wales promotes participation in Advanced level Mathematics to all students who would benefit from taking the qualifications, especially girls.
+The Mathematics Support Programme Wales promotes participation in Advanced level Mathematics to all students who would benefit from taking the qualifications, especially girls.

 Research evidence into factors affecting girls’ participation in Advanced Level Mathematics